 Beware bacon emergencies

 The next logical step in letting go of emergency fund anxiety is deciding what counts as a legit use of your emergency fund.

-When my husband and I were dating, we went on a week long sea kayaking trip with friends.
+When my husband Bear and I were dating, we went on a week long sea kayaking trip with friends.
 An expedition of this kind requires careful budgeting, packing, and meal planning.
 I distinctly remember standing in the grocery store with our merry band of kayakers wondering whether or not we needed to bring bacon.
-Clearly, we all wanted bacon (because we are red-blooded ‘Muricans who believe in the pursuit of happiness, which naturally stems from the consumption of bacon and if you disagree with me you’re just wrong).
+Clearly, we all wanted bacon.
+We’re red-blooded ‘Muricans!
+We believe in the pursuit of happiness, which naturally stems from the consumption of bacon and if you disagree with me you’re just wrong.
 But did we really need it?